hackeryarn/blog/content/post/dry.md

 ## Apply Abstraction Barriers

-After identifying these layers, it's clear that we need to have separate terminology at each layer that doesn't allow them to bleed together.
-And since the programs we write model the real world, we can borrow this terminology from the domain experts:
+After identifying these layers, it becomes easy to see that our terminology doesn't quite match.
+We should switch `calculate_bonus` to use terminology that only relates to calculations.
+Let's do this now:

 ```python
 def calculate_bonus(employee, yearly_increase=0):